MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/depth-shadow.md

 Z-depth is a term used amongst 3D app creators to denote the distance between two surfaces along the z-axis.
 It illustrates how close an object is to the viewer.
 Think of it as a similar concept to x/y coordinates, but in the z direction.

-Windows apps use the shadow to express the depth and add visual hierarchy.
-To achieve this, the z-axis provides easy coding path.
-However please note the shadows are not displayed in true 3D sense and are emulated.
-This is so that we can achieve the feeling of depth without sacrificing the performance for your app's UI.
+Windows apps use shadows to express the depth and add visual hierarchy.
+To achieve this, the z-axis provides an easy coding path.
+However please note that shadows are not displayed in the true 3D sense and are emulated.
+This is so that we can achieve the feeling of depth without sacrificing the performance of your app's UI.

 ## Why use z-depth?

 In the physical world, we tend to focus on objects that are closer to us.
 We can apply this spatial instinct to digital UI as well.
 For example, if you bring an element closer to the user, then the user will instinctively focus on the element.
-By moving UI elements closer in z-axis, you can establish visual hierarchy between objects, helping users complete tasks naturally and efficiently in your app.
+By moving UI elements closer in the z-axis, you can establish visual hierarchy between objects, helping users complete tasks naturally and efficiently in your app.

 ## What is shadow?